 Kautokeino - Kilpisjärvi, about 190 km or alternatively Kilpisjärvi - Halti - Kilpisjärvi about 108 km, Kilpisjärvi - Abisko about 190 km Abisko - Staddajåkka - Kvikkjokk 394 km, or alternatively Abisko - Staddajåkka - Sulitjelma, 329 km

 Nordkalottleden Trail crosses over national borders at several points.
 Hikers should make sure that they are not carrying any items which you would need to declare in customs.
 Those wanting to take their dogs on their hike should contact The Finnish Customs well in advance.
-Contact The Finnish Food Safety Authority for information on mandatory vaccinations and certificates.
+Contact the animal import and export section of the Finnish Food Safety Authority for information on mandatory vaccinations and certificates.

 The Section of the Trail in Finland

 The portion of the trail, which is in Finland, is a summer hiking trail.
 The best time to hike there is from the beginning of July to the middle of September.
 The trail is busiest during August and September.
 During winter it is possible to ski from Kilpisjärvi to Halti Fell, but there is no marked skiing trail between the two.

 Hikers should reserve about a week for the Kilpisjärvi - Halti - Kilpisjärvi section of the trail.
 When hiking from Kilpisjärvi to Abisko or Kautokeino you will need to reserve even more time than this.
 These two sections of the trail require experience; especially in Norway the trail requires diligence as the markings for the trail are painted onto rocks and it can be difficult at times to follow the route.

 There is a water point in the vicinity of each open and reservable wilderness hut in Finland.
 This water from these points is clean and safe to drink.
 The location of each water point is printed in each hut’s guest book.
 Streams along the trail have clean water.